-Matz et al have examined ovarian cancer survival by stage and type and show there are very wide variations74.
+Matz et al have examined ovarian cancer survival by stage and type and show there are very wide variations100.
 Their findings lead them to call for histology to be included in all future international comparisons of ovarian cancer survival, as varying proportions of different types may well affect overall results.
+Even when this is taken into account, variations occur between countries.

-Their work showed that type 1 ovarian cancers had a 5-year survival rate that generally fell between 50 and 60% but ranged from 82.9% in Hong Kong, (72.4% to 93.4%), to 30.8% in Argentina (16.3% to 45.2%).
-Five-year survival rates for type 2 ovarian cancers including high grade serous were in the region of 20% to 45%, ranging from 61.5% in Hong Kong (54.8%-68.2%), to 18.1% in Chile (6.3% to 29.9%).
-Survival rates for germ cell tumours were higher than type 2 ovarian cancers but varied widely by country, and the survival rate for sex cord stromal tumours was the highest.

-Torre et al in their paper for the American Cancer Society 'Ovarian Cancer Statistics 2018' show the differing five-year survival for the different types of ovarian cancer as seen in Figure 1575:
+Their work showed that type I ovarian cancers had a 5-year survival rate that generally fell between 50% and 60% but ranged from 82.9% in Hong Kong, (72.4% to 93.4%), to 30.8% in Argentina (16.3% to 45.2%).
+Five-year survival rates for type II ovarian cancers including high grade serous were in the region of 20% to 45%, ranging from 61.5% in Hong Kong (54.8%-68.2%), to 18.1% in Chile (6.3% to 29.9%).
+Survival rates for germ cell tumours were higher than type II ovarian cancers but varied widely by country, and the survival rate for sex cord stromal tumours was the highest.
+Torre et al in their paper for the American Cancer Society 'Ovarian Cancer Statistics 2018' show the differing five-year survival for the different types of ovarian cancer in Figure 16101.